 After drinking Dose 1, I drank 16 oz of water and decided to shower before it all kicked in - I assumed I had a few hours.
 But I was wrong.

 Not long after my quick shower, the prep started working and loose stools began.
 This continued for the rest of the night.
-I was thankful – I hate wondering if and when the prep is going to start working.
+I was thankful.
+I hate wondering if and when the prep is going to work.
 I like fast results.

 Bowel Prep Bathroom Tips:

-During the night of colonoscopy prep, here’s what I do to get ready for a lot of bathroom time:
+During the night of colonoscopy prep, here's what I do to get ready for a lot of bathroom time: